Lin Yanjun: Endorsements and ambassadorship

-In 2018, Lin was chosen to endorse the cosmetics brands Elizabeth Arden and Panasonic Beauty as well as being the ambassador for multiple brands such as Innisfree and Korean skincare company MISSHA.
+In 2018, Lin was chosen to endorse the cosmetics brands Elizabeth Arden and Panasonic Beauty as well as being the ambassador for multiple Korean brands such as Innisfree and MISSHA.
 Lin was also given the opportunity to be the spokesperson for both Philosophy and skincare line Martiderm.

 In 2019, Lin was chosen to present the full line of YSL Beauty as well as the Korean make-up brand 3CE.
 He was also chosen to become the ambassador of multiple brands, including Longchamp, LANVIN, Schwepps, CLEAR and Mirinda.
 He also became China's first ambassador for the brand Superga.

 In 2020, Lin was chosen as a brand ambassador for Clé de Peau Beauté and Descente.